AlanU/freestick/README.md

 ### Notes ###
 This code is in a alpha state and currently only works on MacOSX.

+We are looking for help to bring this to iOS,Android (including fire tv and other types), Windows and Linux.

 The future versions will support iOS, Android, MacOSX, Windows ,and Linux.

 We are looking for contributors.
 Contact AlanU for more information